 In order for the RMF to achieve its effectiveness, communication in relation to the segregation of authority, responsibility and accountability within the Group must be clearly defined to all levels of staff throughout the organisation.

-The setting of the RMF has been delegated by the Board to the Management Committee ("MC"), which is reviewed by the internal auditors and the Audit Committee ("AC"), in identifying, evaluating, monitoring as well as managing those significant risks that faced by the Group.
+The setting of the RMF has been delegated by the Board to the Management Committee ("MC"), which is reviewed by independent Internal Auditors and the Audit Committee ("AC"), in identifying, evaluating, monitoring as well as managing those significant risks that faced by the Group.

-A Risk Management Committee ("RMC") was established in January 2014, in which the members of RMC comprise Independent Non-Executive Director, CEO, Executive Director, General Manager and Factory Manager.
-The RMC meets at least twice in a year.
+A Risk Management Committee ("RMC") was formed in 16 January 2014, in which the members of RMC comprise Independent Non-Executive Director, Chief Executive Officer ("CEO"), Executive Director, General Manager and Factory Manager.
+The RMC is chaired by an Independent Non-Executive Director and are meets at least twice in a year.